Cpt-Dingus/blog-page/Beginners guide to satellite reception.md

 - **Not using actual connectors and cables** → While sticking a wire into your SMA port works in theory - an antenna is just anything conductive after all - it is extremely dangerous since it can damage your sma port, electrocute you if you have a bias-t, introduce major signal loss, or just end up not working correctly.

-- **Using a cheap LNA with higher frequencies (L-band and above)** → Cheap LNAs often have a very high gain which also makes them very prone to overloading.
+- **Using a cheap LNA with higher frequencies (L-band and above)** → Cheap LNAs often have a very high gain which makes them prone to overloading.
 Because of this, higher bands exclusively use **filtered** LNAs (Low gain LNA > Filter > High gain LNA).
-The filter makes sure, that the LNA only amplifies the target signals and nothing else outside of the target range.
+The filter makes sure, that the LNA only amplifies the target signals and nothing else.

 # RTL-SDR specific things